 Main Street is a small company, with its catalog available to download from its website.
 They don't offer a huge selection of organic seeds, but they do offer some of the basics to get you started.
 The real appeal to Main Street is that they provide organic seed at prices that are very, very reasonable.
-They specialize in offering small amounts of seed (with the home gardener in mind) for reasonable prices.
+They specialize in offering small amounts of seeds, keeping the needs of the home gardener in mind.

 08 of 10

 Most garden centers carry Botanical Interests seeds.
-They are probably the prettiest seed packets on the market today, with botanical drawings instead of photographs on the front and tons of care information on the back and inside of the packet.
+They're probably the prettiest seed packets on the market today, with botanical drawings instead of photographs on the front and tons of care information on the back and inside of the packet.
 Botanical Interests offers a decent variety of organic flower, vegetable, and herb seeds.
-The prices are quite reasonable (especially for organic seed) with most packets costing less than two dollars.Continue to 9 of 10 below.
+The prices are quite reasonable (especially for organic seed) with some packets costing less than two dollars.Continue to 9 of 10 below.

 09 of 10